Login | Register

 Toss a coin, take your pick; choose one island or both.
 Heads or tails — you win.
 Expect an unforgettable experience.

-Talk de talk: some local parlance
+Talk de talk: some local dialect so you can talk like a Trini

 Here are some local Trinidadian and Tobagonian saying and parlance to get you talking like a true Trini!